 - Enable machine learning and AI

-But without healthy data, all of those processes go awry.
-You can’t address the right customers, shorten sales cycles, or improve processes if the data you’re basing your work on is inaccurate, uncontrolled, or out of date.
-Unhealthy data costs companies time and quality in their decision-making, and can negatively affect revenue.
+Without healthy data, all of those processes go awry.
+You can’t address the right customers, shorten sales cycles, or improve processes if the available data you’re basing your work on is inaccurate, uncontrolled, or out of date.
+Unhealthy data costs companies time and quality in their decision-making, which adds costs and can negatively affect revenue.
 As you scale up to using big data health of the data becomes increasingly important.
 It is critical for companies working with big data to institute health metrics.

 So how can you tell if your data is healthy?